 Black voters face the greatest threat of discrimination and disenfranchisement since the Jim Crow era.
-As too many states move to further restrict the franchise,4 it is critical for states like Michigan to prioritize legislation like the MIVRA to meet the urgent need to protect Black voters and other voters of color from discrimination.
-LDF worked with partners to successfully advocate for the enactment of the John R. Lewis Voting Rights Act of New York (the New York Voting Rights Act or "NYVRA") in 2022 and the John R. Lewis Voting Rights Act of Connecticut (the Connecticut Voting Rights Act or "CTVRA") in 2023.5 This year we are working with robust coalitions of civil and voting rights advocates seeking to advance similar laws here in Michigan, as well as in Minnesota, Maryland, New Jersey, and Florida.6
+As too many states move to further restrict the franchise, it is critical for states like Michigan to prioritize legislation like the MIVRA to meet the urgent need to protect Black voters and other voters of color from discrimination.
+LDF worked with partners to successfully advocate for the enactment of the John R. Lewis Voting Rights Act of New York (the New York Voting Rights Act or "NYVRA") in 2022, the John R. Lewis Voting Rights Act of Connecticut (the Connecticut Voting Rights Act or "CTVRA") in 2023, and the Minnesota Voting Rights Act ("MNVRA"), which was enacted last month.
+This year we are working with robust coalitions of civil and voting rights advocates seeking to advance similar laws here in Michigan, as well as in Maryland, New Jersey, and Florida.

 We commend you for considering this critical legislation.
-The MIVRA will affirm Michigan's place as a national leader on voting rights by building on the success of the NYVRA and CTVRA, as well as similar state VRAs that have been enacted in Virginia, Oregon, Washington, and California.
+The MIVRA will affirm Michigan's place as a national leader on voting rights by building on the success of the NYVRA, CTVRA, and MNVRA, as well as similar state VRAs that have been enacted in Virginia, Oregon, Washington, and California.
 In our testimony below we describe the urgent need for strong voting rights protections in Michigan due to ongoing obstacles to equitable participation by voters of color and shortcomings in current legal protections; and detail the specific ways that the MIVRA addresses these concerns.